zoylendt/zoylendt.github.io/content/Projects/coding project szurule34.md

   - docker
   - nsfw
 ---

+>[!info] Basic concept
+> Automatically scrape the given R34 site for configured search terms (and favorites) and download new posts
+> Add downloaded posts (with tags and other metadata) to a given Szurubooru instance
+> Update the internal DB based on other posts on the Szurubooru instance
+> Modular setup: allow multiple websites as sources (reject duplicate images, identified by hash)

 Ideas:
 - have list of tags that should be watched in a txt file
 - optionally add negative tags to (some) lines